-A quick guide for people who arrange their own home care
+A quick guide for people who arrange their own home care.

 What can you expect from a good home care service?

 - The care you get should reflect what you want and what you have agreed with the agency.
 The care should take into account what you feel you can do and what you want to be able to do.

-Your care worker should respect your cultural and religious values (regarding food, for example) and make sure that your needs are met.
+- Your care worker should respect your cultural and religious values (regarding food, for example) and make sure that your needs are met.

-Your care agency should let you know in advance if a different care worker is coming to visit you.
+- Your care agency should let you know in advance if a different care worker is coming to visit you.

 - You should have a care diary to keep in your home.
 Home care workers and others who help you at home (like community nurses and physiotherapists) should update it every time they visit.

-The agency should review the plan with you within six weeks of your first care visit to make sure that you are happy with it.
+- The agency should review the plan with you within six weeks of your first care visit to make sure that you are happy with it.
 After that, the plan should be reviewed at least once a year.

 Your health, medicines and pain management.